top of page

 BLANKETS & WINTER CLOTHING COLLECTION

-Help the Homeless Get Through the Night
+Help the Unsheltered Get Through the Night

 During the winter, temperatures at night can become very cold, even freezing.
 Hypothermia can set in at temperatures as high as 50 degrees.
 Few have access to things like sleeping bags, blankets, hoodies or warm jackets.
 Picture yourself sleeping on cement every night without a blanket or coat to keep warm.
 You can help by donating used or new blankets and cold weather clothing.
 We collect year-round and can pick up at any location.